 Creating a Supportive Environment

 Clean, safe, and humane living conditions are critical to mental stability.
-In order to heal, people must have their basic human needs met and feel safe and supported.
+To heal, people must have their basic human needs met and feel safe and supported.

-Social connection is vital to mental health, so providing programs that help create a sense of community and having active visitation programs matters.
+Social connection is vital to mental health, so providing programs that foster a sense of community and active visitation programs matter.

 Establishing Peer Support Programs